amold83/Test/README.md

 * Real time processing: NH EASY is integrated with the Real time Processing APIs to process MAGI or Family Planning applications in real time

 ## Provider
+* Access to portal functions based on pre-determined roles.
+Ability to add / edit user profiles based on roles
 * LTSS Dashboards: LTSS dashboard is a one stop shop for creating, submitting and tracking assessments electronically via NH EASY
+* CFI Dashboards: CFI dashboard will be used by Case Management Agency (CMA) Supervisors and Case Managers to track all ongoing activities related to managing plans and services
+* Manage Cases: Manage Cases screen lists all the clients that have given the provider organization full access to their NH EASY case information
+** Apply for Assistance
+*** Assist individuals applying for benefits through New Hampshire’s self-service portal
+*** Enter information for all records throughout the application for the individual